 Meta descriptions and meta titles signal to Google (and other search engines – I know Bing is a thing but not many people use it, so I feel the need to add “and other search engines”).
 You’ll see it here a lot) what your content is about.

-On top of signalling Google, these are also the first insight people will get to your blog or web page or product page.
-This is the two second first impression you get to make to convince people that your page is the one they need.
+On top of signalling Google, this metadata is also the first insight people will get into your blog, website, or product page.
+This is the two-second first impression you get to make to convince people that your page is the one they need.